 The Benefits of Digitizing Microfiche for Libraries and Government Agencies

-Digitizing microfiche and microfilm solves many of the challenges libraries and government agencies face when managing their collections.
-It protects original materials from damage while significantly improving the accessibility of the information they contain.
+Digitizing microfiche and microfilm helps address many of the challenges libraries and government agencies face when managing physical collections.
+It reduces wear on original materials while making the information they contain easier to access and work with.

-Below are a 9 reasons why libraries and government agencies are making the switch to digital archives.
+Below are nine reasons libraries and government agencies are choosing to move their microfilm and microfiche collections into digital records.

 2. Easier Access to Records